RestorationsSOS.com - Fire and Water Damage Restoration

 Holiday Lights

 Keep in mind that some lights are designed only for indoor or outdoor use, but not both.
-If you use outdoors lights, be sure to bring them inside after the holidays to prevent hazard.
-This will also help extending your holiday lights life.
+If you use outdoors lights, be sure to bring them inside after the holidays to prevent a hazard.
+This will also help extend the life of your holiday lights.

 Prevent Electrical Fire

-Check the wires 2 times a day by touching them and verify they are not too warm to touch and never leave holiday lights on unattended.
+Check the wires twice a day by touching them to verify they are not too warm to the touch and never leave holiday lights on unattended.

 Holiday Decorations

-As you decorate your tree, use nonflammable decorations or flame-retardant decorations and placed away from heat vents.
-Never use lit candles to decorate a tree, and make sure any lit candles in the room are placed away from tree branches (keep three feet clearance).
+As you decorate your tree, use nonflammable decorations or flame-retardant decorations and place them away from heat vents.
+Never use lit candles to decorate a tree, and make sure any lit candles in the room are placed away from tree branches (keep a three-foot clearance).

 Smoke Detectors

 Having a Christmas tree in your home increases the chance for fire damage.
-The holidays season is the best time to check, test, and service your smoke detectors.
-Make sure you have working smoke alarms installed on every level of your home, especially above the tree.
+The holiday season is the best time to check, test, and service your smoke detectors.
+Make sure you have working smoke alarms installed on every level of your home, especially near the tree.

 Disposing of Your Tree